amitjohney/sylvatest/docs/opni.md

 ```

 By setting `opni.gateway.auth.useInternalKeycloak: true` the following happens:

 1. A Keycloak client is automatically created in the Keycloak applicaiton.
 2. A Keycloak user is automatically created in the Keycloak applicaiton.
 If you want to use different users, you can use the created user as a template.
 3. Sylva's CA cert is mounted to the `opni-manager` and `opni-gateway` microservices.
-This is needed in order for the microservices to be able to call Sylva's Keycloak url.
+This is needed in order for the microservices to be able to call Sylva's Keycloak URL.
 4. The `clientID` and `clientSecret` will be automatically passed to Opni's configuration
 5. All `openid` configuration will be automatically filled and passed to Opni's configuration

 > **_NOTE:_** You can see the `username` of the created Keycloak user form the Keycloak Admin UI.
 The `password` for the user is the one passed in the `environment-values/<env>/secrets.yaml` file under `cluster.admin_password`.
 If you have not provided a password, then a random password will be generated.
 Randomly generated password can be retrieved by doing `kubectl get secrets sylva-units-values-debug -n default -o template="{{ .data.values }}" | base64 -d | grep admin_password` in the `management-cluster`.
 The user has `admin` privileges in Opni's **Monitoring** backend (Grafana).

 > **_NOTE:_**  The default values for `openid` are as follows:
+>
 > 1. `opni.gateway.auth.openid.identifyingClaim: "sub"`
 > 2. `opni.gateway.auth.openid.insecureSkipVerify: false`
 > 3. `opni.gateway.auth.openid.scopes: ["openid", "profile", "email", "offline_access", "roles"]`